 - 1. Parent/Guardian must submit a written request (Board Policy Form 204 AG 11) to the building principal on the district form, which will indicate the days of absence; destination of the trip; adult supervision; and educational value of the trip. - 2.
-If more than one (1) child in a family is taking the trip, the request for all the children must be included in the trip request and distributed to each building principal. - 3.
+If more than one (1) child in a family is taking the trip, the request for all the children must be included in the trip request form and distributed to each building principal. - 3.
 Request must be made at least three (3) days prior to the date of the trip. - 4.
-A student will be withdrawn if the trip is longer than 10 days and must be re-registered with the district upon return.
+No more than ten (10) school days each school year per student will be approved for an educational/family trip, which may be extended at the discretion of the building principal.